chspanos/arcade-game/README.md

 #### Resources

-This project was created as part of the Udacity Front-end Developer Nanodegree program.
+This project was created as part of the Udacity Front-end Web Developer Nanodegree program.
 You can find the template repository [here](https://github.com/udacity/frontend-nanodegree-arcade-game).